 We tested this recipe with many dark chocolate bars and found that bars with few ingredients and between 65-75% dark or bittersweet chocolate gave us the best result.

-Cookies baked with chocolate chips that did not get a rest in the refrigerator ended up underwhelming in flavor and with a thick and puffy, not chewy-gooey texture.
+This is because cookies baked with chocolate chips that did not rest at all = underwhelming in flavor and with a thick and puffy, not chewy-gooey texture.
 Luckily, after a 24-hour rest, though, the cookies had improved A LOT.

 When it comes to chocolate chip cookies, size really does matter.
-Shaping your cookies with 4 tablespoons or ¼ cup (~72g) of dough creates large cookies that beat their smaller counterparts in every way.
+Shaping your cookies with ¼ cup (~72g) of dough creates large cookies that beat their smaller counterparts in every way.

 Here’s why: larger cookies don’t bake through as quickly, which means you get gooey, soft centers paired with irresistibly crisp edges—a perfect balance of textures.
 On the other hand, small cookies bake too evenly, resulting in a uniform texture that lacks excitement and depth.
 And the fine folks at America’s Test Kitchen agree.